 The EX doesn't have the same type of wheels that the Sport has.
 Remember that the Sport rides on 18-inch wheels.
 They go back down to 17-inch versions on the EX.

 On the exterior of the EX, there are some more premium details.
 For starters, the side mirrors are heated, and this can really help in the winter when frost is an issue.
 The EX has wipers that have more than two speeds, it has a fin-type antenna mounted on its roof, and most notably, it has a power moonroof.
 The moonroof can be tilted or slid open to let fresh air in.

-Compare the 2021 Honda Civic Sedan EX vs EX-L Trim Levels.
+Compare the Civic EX vs EX-L Trims.
 What is the difference?

-Compare the 2021 Honda Civic Sedan EX-L vs Touring Trim.
+2021 Honda Civic Sedan EX-L vs Touring.
 What is the difference?

 The Touring is the top trim of the Honda Civic.
 Jumping from the EX-L to the Touring requires about $2,700.
 This is more than it costs to move from any other trim to the next, so one would assume that the Touring offers quite a lot of advantages.

 Let's start with the outside of the Touring.
 It has 18-inch wheels, and they have gloss shark gray inserts that make them look sleek.
 Chrome door handles and LED automatic headlights add to the premium feel of the Touring.
 The wipers in the Touring can sense rain and can automatically turn themselves on or off.
 Plus, the side mirrors in the Touring have built-in LED turn signal indicators.